ryantd42/NY-Legislative-Git/2023/S3136A-2023/bill.md

   ___________

  Introduced  by  Sens.
-MANNION,  COONEY, MAYER -- read twice and ordered printed, and when printed to be committed to the Committee on Finance
+MANNION,  COONEY, MAYER -- read twice and ordered printed, and when printed to be committed to the Committee on  Finance --  recommitted  to the Committee on Finance in accordance with Senate Rule  6,  sec.
+8  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to amend the public authorities law, in relation to authorizing the New York state energy research and development authority to devel- op a temporary middle income home energy assistance program; to  amend the  tax  law,  in  relation to suspending sales and use taxes on home heating fuels; making an appropriation therefor and providing for  the repeal of such provisions upon expiration thereof

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 1854 of the public authorities law  is  amended  by adding a new subdivision 9 to read as follows:
   9. TEMPORARY  MIDDLE  INCOME  HOME ENERGY ASSISTANCE PROGRAM.
 (A) THE AUTHORITY SHALL, IN CONJUNCTION WITH  THE  DEPARTMENT  OF  TAXATION  AND FINANCE,  DEVELOP,  IMPLEMENT,  ADMINISTER  AND OPERATE A PLAN, AND HOLD FUNDS AVAILABLE FOR SUCH PLAN, TO MAKE  AVAILABLE  SUPPLEMENTING  GRANTS FOR THE PURPOSE OF ASSISTING ELIGIBLE MIDDLE INCOME HOUSEHOLDS TO OBTAIN HOME HEATING FUEL.
   (B) FOR PURPOSES OF THIS SUBDIVISION, THE TERM:
   (I) "HOME HEATING FUEL" SHALL MEAN FUEL OIL, COAL, WOOD, WOOD PELLETS, PROPANE,  NATURAL  GAS,  ELECTRICITY, STEAM, KEROSENE AND ANY OTHER FUEL WHEN USED FOR RESIDENTIAL HEATING PURPOSES.
   (II) "MIDDLE INCOME" SHALL MEAN ANY HOUSEHOLD THAT HAS AN INCOME OF NO MORE THAN ONE HUNDRED SIXTY-FIVE PERCENT OF THE AREA  MEDIAN  INCOME  OR HAS  AN INCOME OF NO MORE THAN THE AVERAGE SURVIVAL BUDGET FOR THE COUN- TY, ADJUSTED FOR THE SIZE OF THE HOUSEHOLD, WHICHEVER IS GREATER.
-  (C)  THE  AUTHORITY  SHALL, IN ACCORDANCE WITH THE PLAN ESTABLISHED IN PARAGRAPH (A) OF THIS SUBDIVISION, PARTICIPATE IN THE  TEMPORARY  MIDDLE INCOME  HOME ENERGY ASSISTANCE PROGRAM AND ASSIST ELIGIBLE HOUSEHOLDS TO OBTAIN MIDDLE INCOME HOME ENERGY ASSISTANCE.
+  (C) THE AUTHORITY SHALL, IN ACCORDANCE WITH THE  PLAN  ESTABLISHED  IN PARAGRAPH  (A)  OF THIS SUBDIVISION, PARTICIPATE IN THE TEMPORARY MIDDLE

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05337-01-3
+  LBD05337-02-4
- S. 3136  2
+ S. 3136--A  2

+ INCOME HOME ENERGY ASSISTANCE PROGRAM AND ASSIST ELIGIBLE HOUSEHOLDS  TO OBTAIN MIDDLE INCOME HOME ENERGY ASSISTANCE.
   (D)  PERSONS  WHO  QUALIFY FOR MIDDLE INCOME HOME ENERGY ASSISTANCE IN ACCORDANCE WITH STANDARDS PROMULGATED BY THE AUTHORITY, SHALL BE  CERTI- FIED  AS  ELIGIBLE  FOR AND ENTITLED TO RECEIVE SUCH HOME ENERGY ASSIST- ANCE.
 NO PERSON, HOWEVER, SHALL BE CERTIFIED AS ELIGIBLE FOR  AND  ENTI- TLED  TO  RECEIVE  SUCH  HOME  ENERGY  ASSISTANCE  IF NO STATE FUNDS ARE AVAILABLE FOR SUCH PURPOSE.
   (E) NOTWITHSTANDING ANY INCONSISTENT PROVISION OF LAW TO THE CONTRARY,